-Owning a home opens up a world of responsibility, and a big part of home ownership after you move in to a newly-built home is keeping up with maintenance and warranty items.
+Owning a home unlocks a world of opportunity and responsibility.
+A big part of home ownership is keeping up with maintenance and warranty items.

 What is My New Home Warranty?

-Sure, you know what a warranty is, but do you really know how your newly-built home is covered?
+You may know what a warranty is, but are you aware of how your newly built home is covered?

-If you live in Alberta, the Alberta New Home Warranty program is made to guide both you and your builder through the entire process of building your new home.
-From your purchase, all the way to your closing date (and even after), the Alberta New Home Warranty program is designed to protect your best interests during your build.
+If you live in Alberta, the Alberta New Home Warranty program is made to both guide you and your builder through the entire process of building your new home.
+From your purchase to your closing date (and beyond), the Alberta New Home Warranty program is designed to protect your best interests during your build.

-Another part of your new home warranty is addressing issues that may arise after your home is built and your family is moved in.
-When you build a new home, there are always smaller issues that can arise after your move-in date.
+Another important part of your new home warranty is addressing issues that may arise after your home is built and your family has moved in.
+When you build a new home, there can be small issues that arise after you move in.
 It is important that you address these issues and bring them up with your builder during your one-year warranty check-in.

-Most of these issues are minor, and will be fixed by your builder in a flash during your warranty period.
+Most of these issues are minor and will be fixed by your builder during your warranty period.

-Not sure what you should be looking for when it comes to your new home's warranty?
-Check out our One-Year Warranty Checklist to make sure that you catch all the finer details while your home is still under warranty through your builder!
+Unsure of what to look for when it comes to your new home's warranty?
+Check out our One-Year Warranty Checklist to make sure that you understand what is covered while your home is still under warranty through your builder.

-If you come across an issue in your home after 1 year, you should still contact your builder to determine if the issue is still covered under Alberta New Home Warranty!
-Different problems can be dealt with in different time frames after you move in, so before you start calling a contractor, speak with your builder!
+If you come across an issue after your 1-year warranty has elapsed, you should still contact your builder to determine if that issue is still covered under Alberta New Home Warranty.
+Different issues can be dealt with in different time frames after you move in.
+Before you call a contractor, speak with your builder.

 Seasonal Maintenance Around Your Home

-No one wants to deal with warranty issues, and while they're often small, easily-fixed issues, the vast majority of problems that might arise in your new home can easily be avoided with some regular maintenance!
+Many warranty issues that might arise in your new home can be avoided with some regular maintenance.

-When it comes to the changing of the seasons, fall and spring are two of the hardest seasons on your new home.
-The freeze and thaw that we experience in Edmonton can lead to a number of issues that, if left unchecked, can lead to bigger problems.
+Fall and spring are the two hardest seasons on your new home.
+The freeze and thaw that we experience in Edmonton can lead to issues that, if left unchecked, may lead to bigger problems.

-If you're handy around the house, you can use our Spring Home Maintenance Schedule to make sure that your new home is ship-shape for when the sun comes back.
-If you aren't comfortable performing some of the maintenance highlighted in this list, you can always call a professional to help you out!
+You can use our Spring Home Maintenance Schedule to make sure that your new home is ready for when the snow melts and the sun comes out.
+If you aren't comfortable performing some of the maintenance highlighted in this list, you can always call a professional to help you out.

-When it comes to your new home, you'll want to do everything you can to ensure that all the regular maintenance items are attended to.
-If you put some time and care into the maintenance and upkeep of your new home, you'll enjoy a beautiful, functional home for years to come (and you'll get more during the sale of your home when that time comes too)!
+You will want to do everything you can to ensure that all the regular maintenance items are attended to.
+If you put some time and care into the maintenance and upkeep of your new home, you will enjoy a beautiful, functional home for years to come.
+A well-maintained home will help with re-sale value too.